navigation / documentation overview / design documentation

 Languages I'm comfortable with and are widely used - Python; HTML; Docker

-current status: primarily using web UI.
+current status: primarily using web UI to read and write to Neo4j database.
 Exploring use of API.

 Plan to support API.